lingyun92/kcc-scan/README.md

 # KCC-Scan

-KCC-Scan is an OpenSourced Block Explorer and Analytics Platform for KUCOIN Community Chain(KCC), a decentralized smart contracts platform.
+KCC-Scan is an OpenSourced Block Explorer and Analytics Platform for KuCoin Community Chain (KCC), a decentralized smart contracts platform.

 ## Version